Overshoot Day sheds light on what the consumerist lifestyle has done to our home planet.

 This is one of the best ways to understand the impact of Overshoot Day.

 This post offers a simple insight into Overshoot Day, whether you’re an expert or hearing this phrase for the first time.
 Learn how countries calculate theirs and why it’s important to work out your own personal Overshoot Day.
-This can help you lower your carbon footprint, fight climate change, and prevent biodiversity loss.
+This can help you lower your carbon footprint and fight climate change.

 At the end of the article, enjoy a quick FAQ related to Earth Overshoot Day.